Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Season Stats

-- Jefferson has totaled 802 yards on 50 catches with six touchdowns this season, averaging 47.2 yards per game on 89 targets.
+- Jefferson has 50 receptions (on 89 targets) for 802 yards and six touchdowns, averaging 47.2 yards per game.

 - With 15 targets in the red zone this season, Jefferson has been on the receiving end of 13.3% of his team's 113 red zone pass attempts.